humhang/ShapeCH/README.md

-# didymus
+# ShapeCH

-Didymus is a Python tool that performs ray-tracing of STL files to produce surface representations on a regular, structured, Cartesian mesh.
+ShapeCH is a Python tool that performs ray-tracing of STL files to produce surface representations on a regular, structured, Cartesian mesh.

 The tool provides barycentric interpolation between an arbitrary number of structured representations to generate new, intermediate geometries.

+The tool can generate a convex hull of shapes from the supplied basis geometries, with a specified sampling density.

 ## Features